For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Analysing the final stats of the last 5 events held here on this track gives us a little more insight into the task at hand:

 * Results from 2007-2009 are for the European Tour's Mercedes-Benz Championship held here on this course.

-Despite a toughening up of the course in terms of slightly tighter landing areas, this layout is still very scoreable in good conditions as we saw 2 years ago.
+Despite a toughening up of the course in terms of slightly tighter landing areas, this layout is still very scoreable in good conditions as we saw in 2014 in particular.
 Greens aren't particularly difficult to hit here, even from the rough, however finding 75% or higher over the course of the week is pretty much a pre-requisite that is likely to continue here again this week in order for players to contend.